aerospike/asconfig/README.md

 # Overview

-Asconfig allows you to write configuration files for the aerospike database in yaml.
+Asconfig allows you to manage and create Aerospike configuration using a versioned schema directory.
+This configuration is shared with the Aerospike cluster Custom Resource.
-Start by creating a yaml configuration file according to the json schema files in [the schema directory](schema/json).
-Be sure to follow the schema for the version of the Aerospike server you plan to use the configuration file with.
+To get started you can copy an example below or load the schema into your IDE.
 Run `asconfig convert -a <aerospike-version> <path/to/config.yaml>` to convert your yaml configuration to an [Aerospike configuration file](https://docs.aerospike.com/server/operations/configure).
 The converted file can be used to configure the Aerospike database.